About Sport4All - Our Inclusion Program

 The Sport4All team is made up of people with disability and lived connection to disability.
 We are passionate about sport and want every Australian with disability to have the same opportunity to participate in sport anyway they choose to.

-The Sport4All pilot program exists to give people with disability the opportunity to participate in sport at both a club and school level when, where and how they choose.
-Sport4All has been developed, designed and delivered by people with disability and lived experience to build a movement that enables clubs and schools to be inclusive and provide accessible environments for people of all disability, all ages, all roles and any sport.
+The Sport4All inclusive sports program exists to give people with disability the opportunity to participate in sport, at both a club and school level, when, where, and how they choose.
+Sport4All has been developed, designed, and is delivered by people with disability and lived experience.
+Our goal is to build a movement that enables clubs and schools to be inclusive and provide accessible environments for people of all disability, all ages, all roles, and in any sport.

-Our purpose is to give people with disability the opportunity to have choice and control on where and how they participate in club and school sports through playing, coaching, administration or any other role.
+Our purpose is to give people with disability the opportunity to have choice and control on where and how they participate in club and school sports, whether it’s through playing, coaching, administration or any other role.

 People with disability face many challenges, one of them being access to community and school sport.
 In 2019, the Federal Minister for Sport approached Dylan Alcott AO and Get Skilled Access with one goal – increase the number of people with disability in sport communities across the country.
 We discovered that sports clubs and schools were curious to include people with disability but didn’t know where or how to start.

-We started with a pilot program, 4 modules and 5 Victorian councils.
-From there, Sport4All got bigger and bigger!
-We brought together various sporting organisations, levels of government, teaching organisations and members of the disability community to have input on Sport4All in the hope of designing a program that everyone in the sporting community could get onboard.
+We brought together various sporting organisations, levels of government, teaching organisations, and members of the disability community to have input on the Sport4All inclusive program, with the hope of designing a program that everyone in the sporting community could get onboard with.

-We identified the importance of local councils as the hub of a community, as well as the significance of having a dedicated person within the local council to serve as a point of contact for clubs and schools – now referred to as the Inclusion Coach.
-Our Inclusion Coaches are people with disability and lived experience with strong community connections, serving as the bridge between Sport4All and clubs, schools, venues, and organisations.
+We also identified the significance of having a dedicated person within the local council to serve as a point of contact for clubs and schools – referred to as the Inclusion Coach.
+Our Inclusion Coaches are people with disability and lived experience with strong community connections.
 They provide valuable support in increasing the participation of people with disability in their respective sport and active recreation communities.

-Five local governments across metropolitan and regional Victoria witnessed the participation of over 500 clubs and schools in the pilot program.
+The Sport4All pilot program saw five local governments across metropolitan and regional Victoria involved and witness the participation of over 500 clubs and schools.
 This initiative resulted in improved accessibility to sports for individuals with disabilities within clubs and schools.
 This was achieved through confidence-building activities, community sports days, and increased overall participation.

-Our unwavering commitment remains rooted in empowering people with disability to choose and control how they participate in sport, be it playing, coaching, administration, volunteering or any other role in the world of sports.
+Our unwavering commitment remains rooted in empowering people with disability to choose and control how they participate in sport.
 We firmly believe that everyone deserves a level playing field.

-Playing sport is not a privilege but a right for every Australian including the 4.5 million people, or roughly 20% of Australians, living with disability.
-Like most Australians, we love sport and being involved in the community through sport.
-We have identified the significant gap in the understanding and capability of sporting clubs and schools to include people with disability effectively in sport not because they don’t want to, but they don’t always know how to.
+Playing sport is not a privilege but a right for every Australian, including the 5.5 million people, or roughly 21% of Australians, living with disability.
+Like most Australians, we love sport and being involved in the community through activity.
+We identified a significant gap in the understanding and capability of sporting clubs and schools knowing how to include people with disability effectively in sport, not because they didn’t want to, but they didn’t always know how.

-Participation doesn’t always mean playing.
-Participation might include coaching, administration, volunteering as well as the many other roles that make a sporting community tick.
-That’s why we have developed Sport4All – to support clubs and schools to understand which inclusion areas need focus and what steps you can take to support the inclusion of people with disability from all communities.
+Participation is not just about playing in the game.
+Participation might include coaching, administration, volunteering as well as the many other roles that help make a sporting community run smoothly.
+That’s why we developed Sport4All – to support clubs and schools understand which inclusion areas need focus and what steps they can take to support the inclusion of people with disability from all communities.

-The Sport4All program is fully funded by the Australian Government in partnership with the Australian Sports Commission, and designed and delivered by Get Skilled Access.
-Local government areas in metropolitan, regional, and remote Australia will play a vital role in growing the impact of the program by connecting our Inclusion Coaches to support their local communities.
+The Sport4All program is fully funded by the Australian Government, in partnership with the Australian Sports Commission and is designed and delivered by Get Skilled Access.
+Local government areas in metropolitan, regional, and remote Australia partner with Sport4All to employ Inclusion Coaches, who help play a vital role in growing the impact of the program.
+These Inclusion Coaches have lived experiences of disability, and work within their local communities to deliver the program using culturally informed practices and resources to support in creating inspiring and inclusive sporting environments.

 Inclusive sporting communities so that every person with disability has access to sport and feels like they belong.